 Roles and responsibilities

-Group Data Privacy is part of our global Group Compliance and Data Privacy function.
-In addition, we have a Group Data Privacy Officer and a network of local Data Privacy Officers at various sites Group-wide.
-In line with external regulations, the Data Privacy Officers act independently.
-As part of our compliance reporting, Group Data Privacy regularly prepares data privacy updates as well as a comprehensive data privacy report.
-This report is part of the compliance report submitted to the Executive Board and the Supervisory Board.
+Group Data Privacy is an independent function, organizationally integrated into Group Compliance and Data Privacy.
+We have a Group Data Privacy Officer and a network of local Data Privacy Officers at various sites Group-wide.
+In line with external regulations, the Data Privacy Officers and their respective teams act independently and without receiving internal or external instructions.
+Group Data Privacy regularly prepares data privacy updates and a comprehensive data privacy report.
+This report is submitted to the Executive Board and the Supervisory Board.

 Our Data Privacy Management System